David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 Muslim backlash in this country is hardly any hate crimes against Muslims compared to other religions.

-Here's some excerpts from the 25th anniversary show, KFBK Sacramento.
+Okay, by popular demand, here's some excerpts from the 25th anniversary show, KFBK Sacramento.

 Now, set this up.

-You know, Pittsburgh and Sacramento are the are the two uh places.
+Pittsburgh and Sacramento are the two places.

-And she said that Rush, you came.
+And she said that, Rush, you came.

-How long do you remember that Morton Downey Jr. had been gone that you came into KFBK?
+How long do you remember that Morton Downey Jr. had been gone, that you came into KFBK?

-I replaced Morton Johnny Jr. because he had told a ethnic joke about a member of the city council and he refused to apologize for it, so they zapped him, and I was in there to replace him.
+I replaced Morton Downey Jr. because he had told an ethnic joke about a member of the city council and he refused to apologize for it, so they zapped him.

 There's a name here that I have to mention.

-His name is Norman Woodruff.
+San Francisco, his name is Norman Woodruff.

 I was doing commentaries about the 84 Democrat primaries, and they didn't like that.

-He called me at home and asked me how I'd like to be a star in California.
+After I'd been gone for a week or a week and a half trying to find another job, he called me at home and asked me how I'd like to be a star in California.

-And I said, Well, this is not good.
+I said, well, this is not good.

 It must not be Los Angeles or San Francisco.

-And uh you know, I weighed it pretty heavily because I'd never been to California.
+And, you know, I weighed it pretty heavily because I'd never been to California.

 I'd never been there.

-And Norm Woodruff is the man uh singularly most responsible for watching my back and making sure that the way I wanted to do my show out there happened.
+And Norm Woodruff is the man singularly most responsible for watching my back and making sure that the way I wanted to do my show out there happened.

 I didn't want to invest in a bunch of guests that didn't care about my success, any aspect of my success.

-He had a guy named Bruce Marr, who came in later, really had my back on this, and one of the most fortunate things that happened was that shortly after I got there, the management stole from I I even forget the name of the station.
+And one of the most fortunate things that happened was that shortly after I got there, the management stole from, I even forget the name of the station, there was a competing talk station across town.

 They stole the morning team, Dave and Bob.